With extinction always a threat to animals, I wanted to find out which animals had gone extinct in the last 100 years in North America.

 In the 1900s, there were only about 6,000 caribous left.
 The wolves in Newfoundland struggled to survive and gradually succumbed to disease, old age, and hunger.

-There was not enough information gathered about the sea mink because it was eradicated quite rapidly, and the scientists of the time never got the chance to analyze it properly.
+There was not enough information about the sea mink because it was eradicated quite rapidly, and the scientists of the time never got the chance to analyze it properly.
 The sea mink is thought to have become extinct in the 1880s, with the last sighting being in 1880 in the Gulf of Maine.

-The bunkers woodrat is known to have inhabited the Coronado Island off southeast Baja in California.
+The Bunkers woodrat is known to have inhabited the Coronado Island off southeast Baja in California.

-This woodrat had a liking for the rocky and boulder covered regions.
+This woodrat had a liking for the rocky and boulder-covered regions.
 The Bunkers woodrat may have been extinct for many years or decades.
 Various specimens were collected by scientists in 1932.

 Fishermen who visited the island used ironwood and other vegetation to light fires.
-Ironwood was among the main sources of food for the Bunkers woodrat.
+Ironwood was among the primary sources of food for the Bunkers woodrat.
 Predators, such as feral cats, further reduced the population of the Bunkers woodrat.

 California Grizzly Bears